 While it may be difficult to see from the road, construction is quickly progressing at Travis Bryan Midtown Park.
 The park is undergoing major reconstruction to transform it from a municipal golf course to a regional destination park that caters to all types of recreational users.

-The new Travis Bryan Midtown Park will be a world-class destination featuring outdoor athletic fields, indoor recreation facilities and nature-based recreation opportunities.
+The new Travis Bryan Midtown Park will be a world-class destination featuring outdoor athletic fields, the Legends Event Center indoor recreation facility and nature-based recreation opportunities.
 And integrated social and ecological approach that promotes public health, cultural awareness and environmental stewardship is desired.
 In addition, the new park must be unique in purpose as well as design to provide a catalyst for the positive redevelopment of the entire Midtown corridor.

 A major aspect of the project is to renovate the ballfields, stands, concession stands and parking lots north of Midtown Park.
 Currently, the detention pond associated with the facility is nearing completion, and the contractor is working to install a new storm sewer along Bomber Drive.